Maps and copyright

 Digital maps and geodata

-SLU students, faculty and staff have access to digital maps and geodata from several authorities and historical maps from Lantmäteriet from the 17th century onwards.
+SLU students and employees have access to digital maps and geodata from several authorities and historical maps from Lantmäteriet from the 17th century onwards.